amraboelela/ldb-dump/README.md

     ldb-dump <Database name> [<Prefix>] [-v]
     Database name: It can also be the path to the db if not in current path
     Prefix: The prefix of keys you want to see in the db
-    -v: This switch means printing values along with keys in the db
+    -v: This switch means printing values along with keys
-    If key and -a is not provided then will display a list of all available keys in the database

     Examples:
     ldb-dump Database